usds/discovery-sprint-guide/_pages/interview.md

 **Active listening:** *“Just to make sure I understand that…” , “What I heard you say is…”* This helps an interviewee feel heard, and makes sure you are representing them, or what you think they said.

-**Magic Wand:** *“If you had a magic wand and all the control, time and unlimited budget, what would you do/change/fix?”*, *“Why did you pick...?”*
+**Magic wand:** *“If you had a magic wand and all the control, time and unlimited budget, what would you do/change/fix?”*, *“Why did you pick...?”*

 Remember that you are asking this individual for *their* truth.
 Even if you know, or suspect, that they are inaccurate, don’t correct them in the moment.
 It will instantly change the trust dynamic between you, and you may not get that back.